Central Organisation for Railway Electrification: 25 kV AC

-The 25 kV AC system emerged as an economical form of electrification as a result of research and trials in Europe, particularly on French Railways (SNCF).
-Indian Railways decided to adopt the 25 kV AC system of electrification as a standard in 1957, with SNCF their consultant in the early stages, later taken over by the "50 c/s Group".
+25 kV AC railway electrification emerged as an economical form of electrification as a result of research and trials in Europe, particularly on French Railways (SNCF).
+Indian Railways decided to adopt the 25 kV AC system of electrification as a standard in 1957, with SNCF as their consultant in the early stages, later taken over by the "50 c/s Group".
 The joint venture was founded in 1954 by several European railway manufacturers and was dedicated to the development and construction of locomotives powered by 50 Hz alternating current.
 It arranged the supply contracts for the WAM-1, WAG-1 and WAG-3 locomotives and their spare parts.

-The first section electrified with the 25 kV AC system was Raj Kharswan–Dongoaposi, on the South Eastern Railway zone, on 15 December 1959 and first electric train run.
-The first 25 kV AC EMUs, for Kolkata suburban service, was introduced in September 1962.
+The first section electrified with the 25 kV AC system was Burdwan–Mughalsarai in 1957, followed by Tatanagar–Rourkela.
+Both of these sections were used for tests.
+The first section electrified for operational use was Raj Kharswan–Dongoaposi, on the South Eastern Railway zone, selected due to heavy freight traffic.
+The first electric train ran over this section on 15 December 1959.
+The first 25 kV AC EMUs, for Kolkata suburban service in Sealdah division, was introduced in 1963-4.

-Organization
+Organisation

-The electrification office was established in Calcutta as Project Office for Railway Electrification (PORE) in 1951 when electrification of the Howrah–Burdwan section of the Eastern Railway was begun.
-A general manager headed the Railway Electrification Organization, established in Calcutta in 1959.
+The electrification office was established in Kolkata as the Project Office for Railway Electrification (PORE) in 1951 when electrification of the Howrah–Burdwan section of the Eastern Railway began.
+A general manager headed the Railway Electrification Organisation, established in Kolkata in 1959.
 In 1961, the Northern Railway zone electrification office (headed by an engineer-in-chief) was established in Allahabad for the electrification of the Mughalsarai–New Delhi section.
-In accordance with the 1978 J. Raj Committee report, a number of electrification projects were included and a railway-electrification headquarters established.
-Since most of the electrification projects were in Central and South India, the electrification headquarters was established in Nagpur under an additional general manager from 1982 to 1984.
-The headquarters was moved to Allahabad under the additional general manager in January 1985 and was renamed Central Organization for Railway Electrification (CORE).
+Following the 1978 J. Raj Committee report, several electrification projects were included and a railway-electrification headquarters was established.
+Since most of the electrification projects were in Central India and South India, the electrification headquarters was established in Nagpur under an additional general manager from 1982 to 1984.
+The headquarters was moved to Allahabad under the additional general manager in January 1985 and was renamed Central Organisation for Railway Electrification (CORE).
 A general manager was appointed in July 1987.

 Electrification progress

+The rate of electrification reached around 45% by 2015, when Indian Railways' Railway Board established its Environment Directorate for the coordination of environmental initiatives, resulting in a significant increase in the rate of electrification.
+In 2018, India's government set a target of achieving 100% electrification, with budget allocated for the task, and an initial target for completion in fiscal year 2021-2.
+The next year, IR set up a plan to achieve this goal in five fiscal years, with an aim to complete the project by December 2023.
+In December 2023, the target date was revised to the end of the 2023-4 fiscal year and later to the end of the 2024-5 fiscal year.